CoE4BD/HadoopHowTo/hadoopmaven/hadoopmaven.md

 ### Using the software lifecycle and build tool Maven, you can configure Eclipse for Hadoop development in minutes.
 ---
+*Note: This document assumes a package name of edu.stthomas.gps and a project name of SEIS736, so change these to meet your requirements*

 ### Install MavenFirst, open a shell terminal and check if Maven version 3 is already installed.
 `$ mvn -v`
 *Note for Mac Users: If you install XCode, Maven 3 should be installed for you*